U.K. food prices are rising at the fastest rate in over 40 years, according to new data from the U.K. Office for National Statistics.

 “2022 was a tough year for seafood, with the category returning to accelerated decline.
 Both the value and volume of seafood sales continued to fall through the fourth quarter,” Seafish Market Insight Analyst Richard Watson told SeafoodSource.
 Overall seafood sales – chilled, frozen, and ambient – dropped 3.6 percent for the year to GBP 4.06 billion (USD 4.9 billion, EUR 4.6 billion), while volume fell 5.5 percent.

-The current rate of decline in seafood sales is concerning because seafood realized only relatively modest inflation of 1.2 percent compared to other food items in 2022 through September, according to Watson.
+The rate of decline is concerning because seafood realized only relatively modest inflation of 1.2 percent compared to other food items in 2022 through September, Watson said.

 "But inflation is now showing signs of increasing ... and is likely to continue to increase into 2023 – already at 5.6 percent in February 2023 – reflecting increased raw material and production costs,” he said.
 “Seafood already has a relatively high average price compared to other proteins, as a result of regular double-digit inflation over the past 15 years, so any further increase in prices will add to the negative impact on sales."